akvorado/akvorado/console/data/docs/03-usage.md

  - `ExporterName LIKE th2-%` selects flows coming from routers starting with `th2-`.

+Field names are case-insensitive.
+Comments can also be added by using `--` for single-line comments or enclosing them in `/*` and `*/`.

 The final SQL query sent to ClickHouse is logged inside the console after a successful request.
 It should be noted than using ports or addresses prevent the use of aggregated data and are therefore slower.